-How should the radiologist proceed when faced with lung abnormalities identified on CT scans of the abdomen during the SARSCoV-2 pandemic?
+How should the radiologist proceed when faced with pulmonary abnormalities identified on CT scans of the abdomen during the SARSCoV-2 pandemic?